 How to talk about a recovery phrase #

-When introducing the concept of a recovery phrase within the onboarding process, be succinct and clear in explaining what it is, how to store it, and how to use it.
+When introducing the concept of a recovery phrase, be succinct and clear in explaining what it is, how to store it, and how to use it.
 Examples of some microcopy that you might include before unveiling a user’s recovery phrase can be found below:

 - “You will be shown your recovery phrase on the next screen”